kaynegraham/external_security/readme.md

 - Multiple Advanced Commands

 ## :hammer_and_wrench: **Installation**
-1. Download Latest Version of Node.KS
+1. Download the LTS Version of Node.JS
+2. Create a Discord Application and Invite it into your Discord Server [Setup Video Here](https://youtube.com)
-2. Download the Latest Version
+3. Download the Latest Version of External
-3. Configure the Bot in config.json
+4. Configure the Bot in config.json
-4. Run installBot.bat
+5. Run installBot.bat
-5. Have Fun, Launch your Bot via runBot.bat
+6. Have Fun, Launch your Bot via runBot.bat

 ## Download

-Download the latest release [here](https://github.com/kaynegraham/external_security/releases).
+Download the latest release [here](https://github.com/kaynegraham/external_bot/releases).

 ## Support